AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 `Do Aviatrix Controller and Gateway instances support running an anti-malware agent?`_

-`Is it possible to do OS disk encryption on the Aviatrix Gateway instances without taking the Gateway down?`_
+`Is it possible to do OS disk encryption on Aviatrix Gateway instances without taking the Gateway down?`_

 `Can a customer create their own custom hardened image for the Aviatrix Controller or Gateway instances?`_